 A relinquishment deed can only be made in the name of co-owner of a property.
 It cannot be relinquished in the name of a non-co-owner.
 Any transfer of property in the name of a non-co-owner would be treated as a gift and thus would require a gift deed than a relinquishment deed.
 The act of relinquishment is merely an act of transfer of rights and not a gift.
 Therefore relinquishment does not have any benefit as far as taxation is concerned.

-Since Relinquishments Deed is a legal document which transfers the legal rights of one of the co-owner of property upon other co-owner/s, some of the important elements of a Relinquishment Deed would obviously include the promise to transfer such legal rights upon a property from one co-owner to other co-owner/s. such transfer of rights should be legally valid and legally registered in order to prove its legal validity.
+Since Relinquishments Deed is a legal document which transfers the legal rights of one of the co-owner of the property upon other co-owner/s, some of the important elements of a Relinquishment Deed would obviously include the promise to transfer such legal rights upon the property from one co-owner to other co-owner/s. such transfer of rights should be legally valid and legally registered in order to prove its legal validity.
 The Relinquishment Deed should further clearly specify the portion of the property which is being relinquished and the stamp duty while registering the relinquishment deed would be calculated on this basis alone.
-The deed should also be fortified by two witnesses who need to sign such document to state that the act of relinquishment has happened in their presence.
+The deed should also be fortified by two witnesses who need to sign such a document to state that the act of relinquishment has happened in their presence.
 A relinquishment deed should mandatorily be registered with the Sub Registrar office in the jurisdiction in which the said property is located.

 Cost Of Relinquishment Deed